kapouer/bundledom/README.md

 * modify the DOM and outputs html
 * downloads remote scripts or stylesheets with whitelist (new in 1.7.0)
 * allows custom asynchronous DOM modifications (new in 1.6.0)
+* any kind of modules are supported, thanks to rollup

 Install